Prototyping a custom processing pipeline#

 Define a custom processing function#

-For illustrating the extensibility of DataLab, we will use a simple image processing function that is not available in the standard DataLab distribution, and that represents a typical use case for prototyping a custom processing pipeline.
+To illustrate the extensibility of DataLab, we will use a simple image processing function that is not available in the standard DataLab distribution, and that represents a typical use case for prototyping a custom processing pipeline.

 The function that we will work on is a denoising filter that combines the ideas of averaging and edge detection.
 This filter will average the pixel values in the neighborhood, but with a twist: it will give less weight to pixels that are significantly different from the central pixel, assuming they might be part of an edge or noise.
+Once you have understood how to implement custom processing in DataLab, you will define your own functions adapted to your specific needs.

 Here is the code of the weighted_average_denoise function: